rimelek/learn-docker/pages/intro/docker.rst

   Since Docker Desktop runs Docker CE in a virtual machine, sharing namespaces with the host means that you will use the namespace of the virtual machine, not the actual host operating system where you run the Docker client.
-  As a result, you will still not be able to access ports on localhost of the host operating system, the hostname will be the hostname of the virtual machine and the processes inside the container will see the processes running inside the virtual machine only.
+  As a result, you will still not be able to access ports on localhost of the host operating system, unless you enable the host networking feature of Docker Desktop which has limitations.
+  You will also see that the hostname will be the hostname of the virtual machine and the processes inside the container will see the processes running inside the virtual machine only.
+  There is no feature to solve that.

 Now enter the container